Choosing a Mobile IPsec Style¶

 Warning

-When creating user certificates, the username must be used as the certificate common name and again as a DNS/FQDN type Subject Alternative Name.
+When creating user certificates, the username must be used as the certificate common name and as a DNS/FQDN type Subject Alternative Name.
 If the same name is not present in both places, clients may not be validated properly.
+This is handled automatically by the Certificate Manager on current versions of pfSense software.

 IKEv1 with Xauth and RSA Certificates¶